UW-Madison-DataScience/geospatial-capstone/setup.md

 * You should be familiar with the data, how it's formatted, and what the variables and values mean.

-* The data should be geospatial and a vector format.
+* The data should be geospatial and in a vector format.

-### Places to find data?
+### Places to find data

 * [Geodata@Wisconsin](https://geodata.wisc.edu/)
 * [BTAA Geoportal](https://geo.btaa.org/)